 It is true that ambush marketing can be controversial, and many companies don’t have the stomach for controversy.
 Those companies shouldn’t break this rule.
 For everyone else, here’s the deal: Ambush marketing is…

 In Captain Kirk terms, ambush marketing is like the going into battle alone.
-You’re not as powerful as if you were there with a few well-armed allies, but you are able to be more agile, flexible, and creative.
+You’re not as powerful as if you were there with a well-armed ally, but you are able to be more agile, flexible, and creative.

-In almost every scenario, it’s better to be a sponsor than an ambusher, so if you can sponsor something that will be great for your brand, do it.
-Sometimes, the opportunity to sponsor isn’t available – either because a competitor is already sponsoring or the property is being unrealistic or painful.
-If, for whatever reason, you can’t sponsor something you can get marketing mileage out of, you might consider ambushing.
+Meaning and authenticity drive modern sponsorship, so in almost every scenario, it’s better to be a sponsor than an ambusher.
+But sometimes the opportunity to sponsor isn’t available – either because a competitor is already sponsoring, or the property is being unrealistic or painful.
 I’m not saying “do it”, but it is an option.

-If you’re going to do it, however, do it well.
-It isn’t easy, fast, or cheap.
+If those factors are in your favour, and you’re going to do it, then do it well.
+Good ambush marketing isn’t easy, fast, or cheap.
 You’ve got to put just as much strategy and effort, and have just as much lead-time, as if you were sponsoring whatever you’re ambushing.
-Ambush marketing won’t work if it’s an afterthought, and just trying to get a bit of visibility may annoy the competition, but won’t achieve anything for your brand.

 Captain Kirk made his career by breaking rules.
 He weighed up the risks, aligned his strategies to the mission, and did what he believed would be most effective.
 It’s no different for you.